If you’re a sales manager or someone who works with sales reps, you’ll want to give your team all the tools they need to succeed.

 Understand Your Audience

 Generations and generations of people have read the phrase “buy now before it’s too late”.
 We all know that it’s a greatly embellished phrase.
 Calling up to your local toy shop and asking for the latest toy and hearing “ooh we’ve only got a few left” may lead you to sprint to the shops to secure it.
 But, reading it isn’t just enough anymore.
 You understand how many times this phrase in a magazine has been printed to sell as many toys as possible.
 So, you need to understand what your audience sees every day.
-You have to be different an instil a real sense of urgency.
+You have to be different and instil a real sense of urgency.
+Your marketing messages and calls to action need to actually read well for your target audience to get on board.
+In short, you need to speak their language.

 Fake fear can damage your reputation.
 If you’re setting a deadline for your offer, make sure that the deadline is a deadline.
 All of your marketing messages will be damped if your words hold no weight.
 If there is a discount available and you mention there are only a few days left, you have to remove that discount in a few days.
 Otherwise, when that potential client or customer checks your site again and the same offer appears it can harm your reputation.
 Why should they act fast if they know that the deal will be there for months and months to come?